Home > jquery > How to fulfill your own feature request -or- Duck Punching with jQuery!

-How to fulfill your own feature request -or- Duck Punching with jQuery!
+How to Fulfill Your Own Feature Request -or- Duck Punching With jQuery!

 Wait, what?
 Well first, duck punching is another name for monkey patching.
 Monkey Patching is a technique to "extend or modify the runtime code of dynamic languages without altering the original source code."
 But then some Ruby hackers decided that since we rely on duck typing so often, a more proper name was in order: